Gluten Free Norway

 Norwegian gf bread

 FAUSKE is a small town just north of where the Arctic Circle begins.
 There weren’t many supermarkets open when we arrived but we did find a Spar not far from Fauske Camping, where we we staying for the night.
 The supermarket was small and my Norwegian was non existent so again I was looking for something naturally gluten free and safe for me to eat.
-I found that the store had a decent looking salad bar and decided this would probably be my best option after 8pm in a wee town like this.
+They stocked various gluten free bread and cracker options – great to see that gluten free goodies are to found in lots of supermarkets!
+They also had a decent looking salad bar and decided this would probably be my best option after 8pm in a wee town like this.
 Not wishing to risk the dressings I bought a tub of natural yoghurt to dress the salad.
 Being Norway it cost around £10 for a medium bowl of salad and some yoghurt but I enjoyed eating it in our wee mountain chalet in the midst of the Arctic Circle!

 REMA 100 GF section

 TROMSO is often referred to as ‘The Gateway to the Arctic’ and this medium sized Norwegian town hosts a few restaurants which do gluten free options.
-Peppes Pizza can be found here, as can Egon Restaurant, which also serves gluten free pizza at an additional cost of £4.
-What is it with Norwegian’s and gluten free pizza?
-Nice one!
-Again as we were on a budget and since tonight’s chalet had a stove we opted for buying dinner from a local supermarket.
-Chicken breasts, cheese, salad and natural yoghurt was tonight’s tasty meal.
+Peppes Pizza can be found here, as can Egon Restaurant, which also serves gluten free pizza.
+Nice one on the gluten free pizza options, Norway!
+Again local supermarkets here offered various naturally gluten free and celiac friendly options so making and cooking dinner to eat in our wee chalet was simple.

 NORDKAPP is amazingly beautiful but very small and therefore not the kind of town where you can easily find somewhere to eat late on in the evening nevermind something gluten free.
 Again we headed for the local supermarket and this time found delicious tiger prawns to eat with our salad and yoghurt…tasty and healthy!
 Breakfast at our HI Hostel wasn’t the best but the woman who worked there was very sweet.
 When I had asked on checking in whether they had anything gluten free for breakfast, she had gone in search of gluten free bread.
 Unfortunately being a tiny town this was nowhere to be found.
 She bought rice cakes for me instead but unfortunately there wasn’t much I could eat with them as it was a selection of mostly processed looking meats.
 There was yoghurt but only flavoured stuff and I couldn’t be sure of the ingredients.
 I ate my rice cakes with jam, a boiled egg and some juicy orange slices.
 Not the most exciting of breakfasts but I have to give them points for trying.